 Deep clean and whitening modes often last for longer (3 minutes), as spending more time cleaning will often help get a better overall clean.

 Sensitive and gum cleaning modes are normally lower powered modes, with less bristle movements.
-These offers a more gentle experience for those with sensitivity or looking to encourage better gum health.
+These offer a more gentle experience for those with sensitivity or looking to encourage better gum health.

 The most commonly offered and desired are: